schreinerman/maerklin292xx_gateway/README.md

 # Maerklin 292xx Gateway for Arduino IDE and ESP32/ESP8266/ESP8285
 ESP32/ESP8266/ESP8285 WiFi to IR gateway for Märklin IR model trains for kids for example using ESP32 at ATOM Lite with TailBat from M5Stack.

+The gateway offers a webserver and REST API via http://maerklin292xx_gateway.local or http://192.168.4.1 port 80 and a WiThrottle server via port 2560.
+Default SSID: Maerklin292xxGateway, Password: Maerklin292xxGateway

 ![IR Train Image](html/irtrain.png)

 Currently supported addresses A,B,C,D,G,H,I,J